 Fact: There are basically two kinds of detergent found in shampoo: Anionic (harsh) and cationic (gentle).

 Fact: The only part of the shampoo bottle that’s regulated by the Food and Drug Administration (FDA) is the list of ingredients.
 Manufacturers can make any claim they like on the unregulated portions of the label.
 Sometimes the hype has some merit, often it has none.
 Manufacturers can make just about any claim they can think up!

 Myth: Shampoo builds up on hair so you need to change brands occasionally to counteract this.

 Shampoo cannot build up on hair.
-However, conditioners, chemical processes, and other products do build-up you may need to use a stronger type of shampoo from time to time.
+However, conditioners, chemical processes, and other products do build-up so you may need to use a stronger type of shampoo from time to time.
 Or do this once a month: Mix a little baking soda with your shampoo in the palm of your hand.
 Shampoo as usual, rinse well.
 There you go.
-No need for an expensive “rid” product to wash away the build-up of hair spray and other products
+No need for an expensive “rid” product to wash away the build-up of hair spray and other products.

 Myth: Salon-brand shampoos outperform inexpensive store brands.